-You’re a US manufacturer looking to export your valuable widgets into Canada, or a Canadian getting your goods to the super-sized American market.
-You’re in good company; nearly $700 billion worth of goods gets shipped across the US-Canada border every year and every one of those shipments had paperwork.
+You’re a USA manufacturer looking to export your valuable cargo into Canada, or a Canadian getting your goods to the super-sized American market.
+You’re in good company; nearly $700 billion worth of goods get shipped across the USA-Canada border every year and every one of those shipments had paperwork.
 You’ve met 10,000 business challenges head-on before you ever got to this stage.
 The last thing you need is delays at the border over red tape.

-Let’s go over the basic US-Canada cross-border shipping documents you’ll need:
+The basic USA-Canada cross-border shipping documents you’ll need:

 Bill of Lading (BOL)

 The Bill of Lading (BOL) is a contract between the shipper and the carrier that lists the goods that you’re shipping.
 Essentially, you enter the shipper’s and receiver’s addresses, pertinent specifications like the size and weight of your goods, and contact information as well as any other special instructions.
 Freightera’s innovative system generates 2 copies of the BOL (1 copy each for the shipper and one for the driver), with fields for both parties to sign.

 Packing List (PL)

 The packing list is a document that details relevant information about your shipment such as the weight, dimensions, packing type, volume per item shipped, and any notable markings per listed item.